 David also discovered God could use his talent -- uncommon as it was -- to direct people to Himself.
 The path to get there, though, was long and adventuresome.

 David became a Christian in high school, but felt he lacked understanding about his faith.
-Through Campus Crusade for Christ, he gained knowledge and training in college.
+Through Cru, he gained knowledge and training in college.

-When he graduated in 1986, Dave joined the staff of Campus Crusade.
+When he graduated in 1986, Dave joined the staff of Cru.
 Christ had changed his life, and he wanted to live for something that would "outlast" himself.

 At least not yet.